Table of Contents

 class << self

-def observation_for_invocation(tool_invocation)
+def format_result_for_llm(invocation)

-return "No results found" unless tool_invocation.result.present?
+return "No results found" unless invocation.result.present?

 end

-def triggers_observation_to_model?
+def triggers_immediate_llm_follow_up?(invocation)

 false